 The Barbra Schlifer Clinic is a resource on legal issues relevant to victims of violence.
-We raise our voice on a number of important legal issues so that all women can build lives free from violence, and provide expertise to other community agencies working with women experiencing violence.
+We raise our voices on several important legal issues so that all women can build lives free from violence and provide expertise to other community agencies working with women experiencing violence.

-- As outlined in the Factum of the Intervener in R. v.
-Slatter, the Clinic’s position in front of the Supreme Court was based on 2 points: the complainant’s evidence must not be found unreliable because of the possibility of being “suggestible” based on stereotypes and generalized assumptions about the complainant, and 2) such assumptions raise additional evidentiary hurdles for deaf and disabled migrant women, a demographic already at high risk of sexual violence.
+The Clinic’s position in front of the Supreme Court was based on 2 points: the complainant’s evidence must not be found unreliable because of the possibility of being “suggestible” based on stereotypes and generalized assumptions about the complainant, and 2) such assumptions raise additional evidentiary hurdles for deaf and disabled migrant women, a demographic already at elevated risk of sexual violence.

-- Motion by the Barbra Schlifer Commemorative Clinic for Leave to Intervene pursuant to Rules 47 and 55 of the Rules of the Supreme Court of Canada: Barbra Schlifer Commemorative Clinic_Affidavit_AntiSLAPP.
+Motion by the Barbra Schlifer Commemorative Clinic for Leave to Intervene according to Rules 47 and 55 of the Rules of the Supreme Court of Canada: Barbra Schlifer Commemorative Clinic_Affidavit_AntiSLAPP.
 The Clinic has a significant interest in the interpretation and application of legislation addressing allowing for the summary dismissal of strategic lawsuits against public participation (“SLAPP”).
-Retaliatory suits are often used by perpetrators of violence to suppress survivors from reporting or seeking help and support from others.
+Perpetrators of violence often use retaliatory suits to suppress survivors from reporting or seeking help and support from others.

-- The Clinic welcomes the legislative changes proposed in Bill C-78 by the federal government.
+- The Clinic welcomes the federal government’s legislative changes proposed in Bill C-78.

-- Open letter to Parliament re: Bill C-71 – An Act to amend certain Acts and Regulations in relation to firearms
+- Open letter to Parliament re: Bill C-71 – An Act to amend certain Acts and Regulations concerning firearms

 - Barbra Schlifer Commemorative Clinic joins as a public interest plaintiff in ‘unfounded’ lawsuit against the London Police Service, Statement of Defence